 How to Make Your Own Bong at Home

 The simplicity of the bong makes it relatively simple to replicate.
-Over the course of the bong’s history, only a select few homemade bong traditions have cemented themselves into the culture.
+Over the course of the bong's history, only a select few homemade and DIY bong traditions have cemented themselves into the culture.

 Watermelon and Carrot

-Using a watermelon and carrot as a base and bowl/downstem, respectively, is a very popular mode of DIY bong-making.
-To make a watermelon-and-carrot bong at home, you’ll need the following tools:
+Using a watermelon and carrot as a base and bowl/downstem, respectively, is a very popular mode of homemade and DIY bong-making.
+To make a watermelon-and-carrot bong at home, you'll need the following tools:

 - Screwdriver or drill bit to carve out carrot

 As you may have guessed, the watermelon is the vessel, and the carrot is the downstem and bowl.
-Now, you may be thinking, “wait a minute, you forgot the water.”
-With a watermelon and carrot, you don’t need to add water because you can just use the watermelon juice.
+Now, you may be thinking, “wait a minute, you forgot the water for this DIY water bong.”
+With a watermelon and carrot, you don't need to add water because you can just use the watermelon juice.

 How to Make a Watermelon-and-Carrot Bong

-Making a bong out of a watermelon and carrot requires the following steps:
+Making a DIY bong out of a watermelon and carrot requires the following steps:

-Use drill bit or screwdriver to poke a hole through the carrot.Shape one end to be a bowl.
+- Use a drill bit or screwdriver to poke a hole through the carrot.Shape one end to be a bowl.

 Some users may be more interested in the popular variations on the watermelon-and-carrot concept.
 Using a bell pepper and carrot, for example, is a popular alternative.
 The major difference between the bell pepper bong and the watermelon bong is that you need to add water to the bell pepper.
 The advantage to this is that the bell pepper can easily be used multiple times.
 Using a pineapple and carrot is also popular, though more difficult to make due to the tough, dense texture of the pineapple.

-A homemade gravity bong consists of two containers, usually a bucket and a 2 liter bottle.
+A homemade or DIY gravity bong consists of two containers, usually a bucket and a 2 liter bottle.
 The larger container is full of water, and forces smoke into the smaller container for inhalation.